 The other precaution you can take is to be intimate with your foraging patches and observe them all year round.
 Then you get to know when certain trees will fruit and how the forage grows year on year.
 This is working with the cycles of nature in true permaculture style.
 I also never decimate a crop.
 I want to come back next year and pick again and I also want to share my treasure with the local wildlife.

 Foraging is akin to finding your joy and beats shopping.
-Once the weather gets warmer, I am going to try the stinging nettle pesto recipe that is going to be in the next Permaculture mag out in two weeks.
+Once the weather gets warmer, I am going to try the stinging nettle pesto recipe.
 Sounds delicious and it costs virtually nothing to make.